Search

 How Saint Sophia Cathedral Upgraded Its Sound Without Compromising Its Beauty

-The cathedral itself is a masterpiece of architecture—with towering domes, marble floors, and intricate plasterwork—but those same features that make it visually stunning also make it a uniquely challenging space for sound.
-High ceilings and reflective surfaces can create a lot of natural reverb, which can make speech harder to understand, especially in such a large, open environment.
+The cathedral is a masterpiece of architecture.
+Towering domes, marble floors, and intricate plasterwork make it visually stunning.
+However, those same features create a challenging environment for sound.
+High ceilings and reflective surfaces cause heavy natural reverb, which makes speech harder to understand—especially in such a large, open sanctuary.

 That’s where we came in.

-After assessing the cathedral’s layout and acoustics, we designed a Meyer Sound system that would allow for precise control over where sound is directed, helping to enhance clarity while preserving the beauty of the space.
+After evaluating the cathedral’s layout and acoustics, we designed a custom Meyer Sound system to improve clarity and direct sound where it’s needed most—all while preserving the sanctuary’s aesthetic.

 With a space as visually striking as Saint Sophia, one of our priorities was making sure the speakers didn’t distract from the cathedral’s stunning architecture.
 Meyer Sound offers custom color options, so we were able to match the speakers to the existing decor, ensuring they felt like a natural part of the space.